kulics/koral/book-en/document.md

     <- 12
 }
 ```
-Once a method is declared as an asynchronous method, the compiler will automatically wrap the return value with a `Task<>` type package, and this method can be executed asynchronously.
+Once a method is declared as an asynchronous method, the compiler will automatically wrap the return value with a `Task[type]` type package, and this method can be executed asynchronously.

 A normal direct call will only get a `Task` data.